wingos80/thesis_notes/1st_read_notes.md

 [from]: https://stats.stackexchange.com/questions/243384/deriving-bellmans-equation-in-reinforcement-learning

 2. What is the distinction between the weight vector **w** and parameter vector **theta**??
-   1. **w** is the weight vector that parametrizes a function approximator for the state or action value functions, typically the approximator is something like an ANN hence usage of the term "weight vector". **theta** is the parameter vector for a policy, which does not neccessarily or usually mean an ANN, could also just be some function.
-But from reading other theses, it seems that generally both the policy and value functions can take an ANN form, thus the diffference in naming is only conventional.
+   1. **w** is the weight vector that parametrizes a function approximator for the state or action value functions, typically the approximator is something like an ANN hence usage of the term "weight vector". **theta** is the parameter vector for a policy, which does not necessarily or usually mean an ANN, could also just be some function.
+But from reading other theses, it seems that generally both the policy and value functions can take an ANN form, thus the difference in naming is only conventional.
 3. Willem states an interesting distinction between actor and critics, "The actor network then uses gradients to update the policy parameter vector θ and the critic network the value-function parameter vector w".
 So the actor only updates its policy, and the critic only updates its value function?
    1. Turns out yes, an actors job is to provide the action that an agent takes, and the critics job is to provide a value function estimate that can be used to "gauge how adequate" the actions are.